Nurses threaten industrial action ballot after pay offer rejected

 In June 2023, the threat of more strikes ended because a ballot on further walkouts failed to meet the legal threshold of 50%.

-The YouGov survey found that 19% of 4,300 British adults “strongly support” nurses going on strike, while 28% “somewhat” supported it.
+The YouGov survey found 19% of 4,300 British adults “strongly support” nurses going on strike, while 28% “somewhat” back them.

 Meanwhile 23% said they “strongly oppose” strike action while one in five (20%) “somewhat oppose” it.